plmercereau/chat-dbt/ROADMAP.md

     -   Editable SQL query after an error
     -   Editable prompt query after an error
 -   Use the npm package as a library
+-   Keep the modifications of the edited SQL query in the history
 -   Statistics e.g. time per request, tokens used, etc
 -   Dark/light mode toggle
 -   Add CI tests for both the CLI and the web interface